Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 12. Look for Discounted Banking Products

-Some banks offer college savings and checking accounts that don’t charge the same types of fees as normal accounts do.
-There may not be minimum balance requirement, either.
+Some banks offer college savings and checking accounts that don’t charge the same types of fees or have the same balance requirements as normal accounts do.

-Look into different banks and what kinds of benefits they are offering to college students before making your decision.
+It’s a good idea to shop around and look into different banks (including banks with local branches and online banks) and compare what kinds of benefits they are offering to college students before making your decision.

 13. Take Advantage of Free Campus Activities